Polish Sausage - 1125mg lysine, 936mg arginine per 100g

 Lysine is a important amino acid that is a necessary component for protein creation.
 It's one of the nine amino acids that the body can't produce, so it must be included in our diet.

-Lysine has many roles in the body, such as aiding in growth, healing, energy production, immune function, and the production of collagen.
+Lysine has a variety of roles in the body, such as aiding in growth, healing, energy production, immune function, and the production of collagen.

 Research indicates that lysine may have an impact on the herpes virus, which is responsible for cold sores and genital sores.
-Taking lysine supplements or using lysine cream could potentially prevent or treat these infections by slowing down the amino acid arginine, which the virus requires for growth.
+Taking lysine supplements or using lysine cream could potentially prevent or treat these infections by inhibiting the amino acid arginine, which the virus requires for growth.

 Polish sausage is a good source of lysine, an essential amino acid that is important for protein synthesis, collagen formation, and immune function.
 Lysine also helps prevent herpes outbreaks and cold sores.